Extract of personal data from the BRP

 Authorize someone else

-The authorized representative will take your letter of authorization to the municipality, along with:
+The authorized representative will take your letter of authorization to the municipality along with:

 - a copy of your valid ID

-- his or her own identification document
+- his or her own identification

-How long will it take?
+How long does it take?